LyubovMaximova/terminal1/README.md

 # Linux terminal (GitBash) commands Part 1

-1. Look at where am I
+1. See where am I

 ```
   pwd